 Falls Township, Pennsylvania

-Tom, I haven't used APHA method #512c with plating waste waters.
-Does the presence of chelating agents interfere?James Chunn
+Q. Tom, I haven't used APHA method #512c with plating waste waters.
+Does the presence of chelating agents interfere?James Chunn [returning]

 - Theodore, Alabama

-I don't know, I did not mean to imply that I have used the method.
+A. I don't know -- I did not mean to imply that I have used the method.
 In reading through the procedure, we have a sublation step (bubbling through an ethyl acetate layer), anion and cation exchange, and partition of CTAS into methylene chloride before measurement.

 The method does not list interferences by chelates, but it would be worth a spiked sample to find out for sure.
 Not too many plating shops in these parts have much chelates in the process anymore.